 Yes, 8 exams are a heavy workload to do in one sitting and very recently the rules were changed whereby you can sit your exams even during your undergrad degree!
 The new rule states that you may apply to sit any of the 8 exam papers once you have passed the first year of your law degree which eases the pressure of sitting all 8 exams after graduating from university.

 When studying for the FE1 exams, I would suggest that you have a look over past exam papers to get a good feel of what kind of questions to expect in the exams.
 You can order past exam papers from the Law Society and check when is the next sitting of the exams on the Law Society of Ireland website.

 So yes, this is a lot of exams to undertake but guess what?
 There is an award for the candidate who scores the highest in the FE1 exams.
 They will be awarded the Overend Scholarship, established by William Overend, former President of the Law Society.
 That’s a little motivation to keep you going as you power through your revision!

 3. The Professional Practice Course (1 and 2):

-If you have made it to this stage, it can only mean one thing – that you have successfully passed all 8 exams and well done!
+If you have made it to this stage, it can only mean one thing – that you have successfully passed all 8 exams, and well done!
 That’s an incredible achievement!
-You’re one step closer towards qualifying as a solicitor!
+You’re one step closer to qualifying as a solicitor!